 Example IP addresses: cluster nodes

 The following table gives an example of how IP addresses could be used for cluster nodes.
 The table shows two extra nodes: admin-vm-5 and user-vm-4.
-The extra nodes are needed during cluster upgrades.
+The extra nodes are needed during cluster upgrades, updates, and auto repair.
 For more information, see Manage node IP addresses.

 |VM hostname||Description||IP address|